CSE151A-Project/151A-project/README.md

 ### Next Two Models

 1. XGBoost (Extreme Gradient Boosting):
-XGBoost is a powerful and popular machine learning algorithm known for its performance in structured/tabular data and its ability to handle complex relationships within the data.
+XGBoost is a powerful and popular machine learning algorithm known for its performance in structured/tabular data and its ability to handle complex relationships within the data:

 - XGBoost is robust to overfitting and can handle a large number of features, making it suitable for this dataset with 29 attributes.
 - It can capture non-linear relationships between features and the target variable, which might not be effectively captured by linear or polynomial regression models.
+- XGBoost often performs well in competitions and real-world applications, making it a reliable choice for predictive modeling tasks.
 - It provides feature importance scores, which can help in understanding the relative importance of different features in predicting renting prices.

 2. Neural Networks (NN):
-Neural networks, particularly deep learning architectures, have gained popularity in various domains due to their ability to learn complex patterns from data.
+Neural networks, particularly deep learning architectures,which can learn complex patterns from data:

 - Neural networks can capture intricate patterns and relationships in the data, potentially outperforming traditional models like regression or tree-based methods.
 - They are capable of automatically learning feature representations from the data, eliminating the need for manual feature engineering.
+- With advancements in hardware and software frameworks (e.g., TensorFlow, PyTorch), training neural networks has become more accessible and efficient.
+- Architectures like feedforward neural networks, convolutional neural networks (CNNs), or recurrent neural networks (RNNs) can be explored based on the nature of the data and the problem at hand.

+Both XGBoost and neural networks offer flexibility and scalability, allowing for experimentation with different architectures, hyperparameters, and feature engineering techniques to improve predictive performance.
+Additionally, ensemble methods like stacking or blending could also be considered to combine the strengths of multiple models and potentially achieve better results.

 ### Conclusion